tronprotocol/wallet-cli/README.md

 > The end block number of the scan

 event1/event2
 > The events you want to scan.
-These events must be compatible with standard events, that is, NewLeaf(uint256,bytes32,bytes32,bytes32,bytes32[21
+These events must be compatible with standard events, that is
+>,MintNewLeaf(uint256,bytes32,bytes32,bytes32,bytes32[21]), TransferNewLeaf(uint256,bytes32
+>,bytes32,bytes32,bytes32[21]) and BurnNewLeaf(uint256,bytes32,bytes32,bytes32,bytes32[21]).
+If
->]) and TokenBurn(address,uint256,bytes32[3]).
-If you ignore this field, the command will scan the standard events.
+> you ignore this field, the command will scan the standard events.
 >In most cases, you can ignore these parameters.

 Example: